photonixapp/photonix-website/docs/users_libraries.md

 You will be propted to create a library when you first run Photonix.

-To create an additional library and assign a user to it, run the following from the host machine where you have your `docker-compose.yml` file:
+To create an additional library and assign a user to it, run the following from the host machine where you have your `docker-compose.yml` file.
+Replace `USERNAME` and `LIBRARY NAME` with your own values.

     docker-compose exec photonix ./manage.py create_library USERNAME "LIBRARY NAME"